Amit Shah likely to visit Bengal before Durga Puja | Politics

 Union Home Minister and senior BJP leader Amit Shah is likely to visit West Bengal before Durga Puja to look into the party's organisational aspects ahead of state assembly polls due in 2021, its state president Dilip Ghosh said on Thursday.
 BJP national president J P Nadda is likely to visit the state after the Pujas to be held later this month, he said.

-Amid murmurs of discontent in BJP's Bengal satrap, Shah along with Nadda held a meeting with the top brass of the state unit in Delhi on Thursday and discussed various organisational issues.
+Amid murmurs of discontent in the party's Bengal unit, Shah along with Nadda held a meeting with its top brass in Delhi on Thursday and discussed various organisational issues.
 "Today we had an organisational meeting with Amit Shah Ji and J P Nadda Ji.
 We discussed various issues related to our growth in the state.
 Most likely Amit Shah Ji will come to Bengal for an organisational meeting with other party leaders state-level leaders.
 The date of his visit will be announced later," Ghosh said after the closed-door meet.

 The date of Nadda's visit to West bengal is yet to be decided, he said.
 According to sources in BJP, during their visit both Shah and Nadda will take stock of the organisational situation of the state unit and also ground level political situation in Bengal.